Our Mission

 If you only help one person, it’s still worth trying (Luke 15)

-Stable One was formed at the end of 2016 with the express purpose of helping the Church to do the things we believe God showed us.
-We registered as a charity with the ACNC and obtained Deductable Gift Recipient status.
-We worked hard on research, policy development and logistics and were ready to open on 1 June 2017 with 165 trained volunteers.
+Stable One was registered as a charity at the end of 2016 with the express purpose of helping the Church to do the things we believe God showed us.
+We worked hard on research, policy development and logistics and were ready to open our first Winter Shelter on 1 June 2017 with 165 trained volunteers.

-Stable One was born out of prayer, and that is how we will continue to operate.
+Stable One was born out of prayer, and that is how we continue to operate.
 We want to follow God, one step at a time.
-We have dreams for other projects in the future and are waiting on his leading.

 Since we began, I have met many more people experiencing homelessness.
 Their stories, their courage, their resilience and their hearts inspire me.
 Seeing the Church respond to their needs and show God’s love for them in such practical ways fills me with joy.